 We carry the past with us, but how?
 I’m interested in the nature of attachment.
 What’s more evocative: The name on a recently unearthed invitation?
 Its color and weight?
 The particular typeface?
 (I’m easily moved by a typeface.)
 What are we preserving when we preserve a key to a door that no longer exists?

 Well into adulthood and beyond we keep believing there will be another chance.
 Another summer.
-All we need is a boat to take us there.
-A rope to hitch us to the dock.
+All we need is a boat - or a book - to take us there.